Share On

 • Have a bright red comb and wattles – be aware that there are some breeds of chickens who have a naturally darker comb and wattles such as Ayam Cemanis and Silkies (photo above on right)

-• Have an upright comb, unless it is normal for a particular individual to have a slightly floppy comb – this applies mostly to individuals with single combs or carnation combs (photo above on left)
+• Have an upright comb, unless it is normal for a particular individual to have a slightly floppy comb – this applies mostly to individuals with a single comb (photo above on left) or carnation comb

 • Have clear, bright eyes

-• Have smooth, flat feathers (with the exception of Silkies and chickens who have naturally frizzled feathers or who are molting)
+• Have smooth, flat feathers (with the exception of Silkies, chickens who have naturally frizzled feathers, or chickens who are molting)

 • Have clean feathers on their bum (it is not uncommon for Cornish crosses and other large breed chickens to have slightly dirty feathers under the vent)